Duggar seeks 30-day delay in child porn sentencing in Fayetteville

-FAYETTEVILLE -- Lawyers for Josh Duggar are seeking a 30-day delay in his federal sentencing on a child pornography conviction, according to a motion filed Friday in U.S. District Court.
+FAYETTEVILLE -- Lawyers for Josh Duggar seek a 30-day delay in his federal sentencing on a child pornography conviction, according to a motion filed Friday in U.S. District Court.

 Duggar is set to be sentenced April 5 on his December conviction of possessing child pornography.

-Duggar is seeking the continuance to allow his lawyers, Justin Gelfand and Travis Story, sufficient time to obtain certain additional information and documentation relevant to the judge fashioning an appropriate sentence in the case, according to the motion.
+Duggar seeks the continuance to allow his lawyers, Justin Gelfand and Travis Story, sufficient time to obtain certain additional information and documentation relevant to the judge fashioning an appropriate sentence in the case, according to the motion.

 The defense has, at times, faced delays in scheduling attorney-client meetings by videoconference with Duggar at the Washington County jail because of covid-19 precautions, according to the motion.